-If this agreement says that we will charge you for example to carry out work or clear rubbish we will do so in line with our Recharge policy which is in your tenancy support pack.
+If this agreement says that we will charge you for example to carry out work or clear rubbish we will do so in line with our Recharge Policy which will be summarised in your Tenancy Support Pack.

-If you break the terms of your tenancy agreement, we are likely to take legal action against you.
-There is a range of action we can take depending on what part of your agreement you have broken and the different laws we can use.
+If you break the terms of your tenancy agreement, we will take action against you.
+There is a range of legal action that we can take depending on what part of your agreement you have broken.